pgdogdev/docs/docs/features/sharding/cross-shard-queries/update.md

 While the sharding key (`id`) is technically updated in the query, its value doesn't change.
 To avoid unnecessary overhead, PgDog performs multiple checks on the new row before performing the [three statement](#how-it-works) sharding key update flow:

 1. If the value of the sharding key parameter (`SET id = $1`) is the same as it is in the `WHERE` clause (`WHERE id = $1`), the query is routed directly to the shard without modifications.
 2. If the values are different, or the `WHERE` clause doesn't specify the sharding key, PgDog will check the value of the key returned by the first `SELECT` statement in the flow.
-If both keys map to the _same_ shard, will send the query directly to that shard, without modifications.
+If both keys map to the _same_ shard, PgDog will send the query directly to that shard, without modifications.

 Updating the sharding key isn't a frequent operation and both of these mechanisms ensure that the more expensive algorithm isn't triggered unnecessarily.